dbmcclain/Lisp-Actors/README.md

 ---
 In the early days of the development of Hewitt Actors, Sussman and Steele developed their Scheme language and found that the implementation exactly matched the implementation of an Actors system.

-So they claim.
+So they claimed.
 And until recently, I just didn't see it.
 That statement always puzzled me.

 But I had occaision to revist an old Scheme-like interpreter, written in Lisp, that used a Trampoline for execution of the compiled Scheme code.
 It compiles to Lisp closures and the Trampoline is just a LIFO stack of these closures.
 As some closures are executed their action is to push new closures onto the Trampoline stack.
 This keeps happening until all the closures have a chance to execute, and finishes when the Trampoline stack empties.